kaisersoze111/Inmp441_Microfon_library/README.md

 # Inmp441_Microfon_library_for_Kicad
 Inmp441_Microfon_library_kicad_mod_kicad_sym

-How to add the files
+How to add the files:

 1.Open Settings in KiCad.

 2.Click on Manage Symbol Libraries and add the provided .kicad_sym file.